emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 ## Data Structures, Indexers and Events

-We’ve already discussed the storage model on Axion, but only in abstract terms, without bringing the exact structure, so it’s time to dive a bit deeper.
+We’ve already discussed the storage model on Fermi, but only in abstract terms, without bringing the exact structure, so it’s time to dive a bit deeper.

-Natively, Axion smart contracts store data as key-value pairs.
+Natively, Fermi smart contracts store data as key-value pairs.
 This is quite limiting, since even simplest applications usually need more advanced data structures.
-To help in development, Axion provides [SDK for smart contracts](https://github.com/near/near-sdk-rs), which includes data structures [like vectors, sets and maps](../../1.concepts/storage/data-collections.md#rust-collection-types-rust-collection-types).
+To help in development, Fermi provides [SDK for smart contracts](https://github.com/near/near-sdk-rs), which includes data structures [like vectors, sets and maps](../../1.concepts/storage/data-collections.md#rust-collection-types-rust-collection-types).
 While they are very useful, it’s important to remember a few things about them:
 - Ultimately, they are stored as binary values, which means it takes some gas to serialize and deserialize them.
 Also, different operations cost different amounts of gas ([complexity table](../../1.concepts/storage/data-collections.md#big-o-notation-big-o-notation-1)).
 Because of this, careful choice of data structures is very important.
 Moving to a different data structure later will not be easy and would probably require data migration.
 - While very useful, vectors, maps and sets won’t match the flexibility and power of classical relational databases.
 Even implementations of simple filtering and searching might be quite complex and require a lot of gas to execute, especially if multiple entities with relations between them are involved.
 - They are limited to a single contract.
 If data from multiple contracts is required, aggregation should be performed using cross-contract calls or on a client side, which is quite expensive in terms of gas and time.